Last Updated on

 1. Maintain Good Hygiene

 Observing basic hygiene is the most important thing that can prove helpful in preventing eye infection.
 Bear in mind to wash your hands frequently.
 Avoid touching or rubbing your eyes.
 It is also not a good idea to share towels.

 2. Cold Water Splashes

-Splashing or washing your eyes with cold water several times in a day may eradicate the presence of any foreign bodies in the eyes and bring relief from irritation.
+Splashing or washing your eyes with cold water several times in a day may eradicate the presence of any foreign bodies in the eyes and bring relief from irritation and puffiness.
 Then again, putting a cold pack on the infected eye can aid in soothing the dilated blood vessels in the eye.

 3. Warm Compress

 Gently applying a warm compress at regular intervals to the affected eye can help in easing out some of the pain and inflammation.

 In case you are prone to allergies, it is best to stay away from using eye makeup during pregnancy to avoid eye infections.

 5. Protection for Eyes

 Always remember to wear a pair of good sunglasses when stepping out to protect your eyes from harmful UV rays of the sun, dust, and other pollutants.